- Department of Mechanical Engineering

 |Master of Engineering (M.Eng.)
 Mechanical Engineering (Thesis) (45 credits)|

 The M.Eng.
-(Thesis) program requires the completion of 16 credits of technical complementary courses, a seminar course, and a thesis.
+(Thesis) program requires the completion of technical complementary courses, a seminar course, and a thesis.
 The thesis involves advanced research supervised by one or more professors who are internationally known in their field.
 This program prepares students for either an industrial research career or further academic research at the Ph.D. level.

 |Master of Engineering (M.Eng.)
 Mechanical Engineering (Non-Thesis) (45 credits)|